 Each year, the Department hires a limited number of Teaching Assistants to support its undergraduate courses.
 These positions play an integral role in helping the Department fulfill its goal of offering its students superior undergraduate teaching and learning experiences.
-All graduate students may apply for a TA position; however, new students arriving at UBC are not eligible until their second term as a student.
+All graduate students may apply for a TA position.

 Types of Duties